Kayinnasaki/kayin.moe-article-pages/01.writing/toyification/item.md

 We sometimes have to make concessions to pragmatism.
 We have to yield to preference and interpretation.
 I can't expect everyone to be a sicko who is okay playing a game at 14 FPS. **Quake**, with [Modern 3D Acceleration](https://www.youtube.com/watch?v=rlsQkvZhnnE) holds up really well...
 But if you switch to the old [Software Rendering mode](https://www.youtube.com/watch?v=Et2DQ4DeK8k), it becomes a beautiful, incredible beast.
 It makes the modern version, again, look like *a toy*.
 You're not in some dark, Gothic castles, you're exploding toy models in little polygonal arenas.
 It's not trying to keep an illusion, it's trying to *render fast*.

 For a game like Quake, sometimes that's what you want.
-Unlike a lot of games, it's safe to say John Carmack probably wants you to play Quake in the most *high tech*, modern way possible, but playing as it was on release shows the type of artistry it was designed for.
+Unlike a lot of games, it's safe to say John Carmack probably wants you to play Quake in the most *high tech*, modern way possible.
+Despite that, playing as it was on release shows the true intentions of it's artistic decisions.
 Is playing it like this, for most people, pragmatic?
 No. Neither is seeing every movie in a theater, through an analog projector.
 We choose our battles, and make decisions based on how much we care.

 The problem is that I don't think most of us actually really *making* these types of decisions.
 The choice instead is between apathy and *more*.
 We feel the need to *fix* old games.
-We don't want the hard, opinionated, confrontational object we experienced in the past, we want a toy to stand in for that, smoothed out.
+We don't want the hard, opinionated, confrontational object we experienced in the past, we want a toy to stand in for that, smoothed out and friendly.
 We'll take the [tool tip="Or Astro Bot, apparently"]*Funko Pop*[/tool] version of our old favorites, and game publishers know this.

 ## Game Publishers care even less than we do